 - Expanded portability: Applications running in containers can be deployed effectively to different OS and hardware platforms.

-- More reliable operation: DevOps groups know applications in containers will run in the same manner, irrespective of the platform they are deployed.
+- More reliable operation: Hire devops developers groups know applications in containers will run in the same manner, irrespective of the platform they are deployed.

 - Better productivity: Containers permit applications to be all the more quickly deployed, fixed or scaled.

 - Better application development: Containers support agile and DevOps endeavors to speed up development, test, and production cycles.

 Also Read – DevOps – The Next Game Changer in SDLC

 Definition: Kubernetes Vs Docker

 Docker is a containerization platform.
 Fundamentally, it’s a toolkit that makes it simpler, more secure, and quicker for engineers to build, deploy and manage containers.
 In spite of the fact that it started as an open-source project, Docker today also refers to Docker, Inc., the organization that produces commercial Docker products.
 Presently, it is the most famous tool for making containers, regardless of whether developers use Windows, Linux, or MacOS.